Crime in Cuba: Independent journalism

 The Castro regime has tightly controlled the media in Cuba, with strict state censorship and control over all forms of communication.
 Independent journalism that challenges the official government narrative or exposes corruption or human rights abuses has been criminalized, with journalists facing harassment, detention, and imprisonment on trumped-up charges such as "spreading false news" or "subversion against the state."

 Human rights activism

 Human rights activists who have sought to document and raise awareness about human rights violations in Cuba, including issues such as arbitrary detentions, lack of freedom of speech and assembly, and mistreatment of prisoners, have faced criminalization and persecution by the Castro regime.
 Charges such as "disturbing public order" or "inciting subversion" have been used to silence human rights defenders and prevent them from advocating for the protection of human rights.

 Attempting to leave the country without permission

 The Castro regime has tightly controlled travel and migration in Cuba, requiring individuals to obtain exit permits from the government to leave the country legally.
 Those who attempt to leave Cuba without permission, often in search of better economic opportunities or to flee political persecution, have faced criminal charges such as "illegal emigration" or "desertion" and have been subject to punishment, including imprisonment and confiscation of property.

+On 11 April 2003, three men were executed by firing squad for hijacking a ferry in Havana Harbor and attempting to reach the United States.